EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/creating_your_own_mount.md

 So, you have a headset that does not have any mounts or none that work well for you.
 Here I will show some simple steps to get some form of a mount working.

-## Step 1: Find a way to mount to your headsets lens
+## Step 1: Find a way to mount to your headset's lens

 The easiest way to get started is to find a lens protector for your headset.
-Either go to a website like [Thingiverse](https://www.thingiverse.com/) or just do a search for "3d printed lens protector for {your headset here}"
+You can visit a website like [Thingiverse](https://www.thingiverse.com/) or  do a search for "3d printed lens protector for {your headset here}"

 Example: Here is a lens protector for the Quest 1/2 and Rift S [https://www.thingiverse.com/thing:3653631](https://www.thingiverse.com/thing:3653631)

 ## Step 2: Find a camera mount

 Now, you need a way to attach the camera.
-We have a basic design that qdot created (taken from his mount) on the hardware GitHub [here](https://github.com/EyeTrackVR/EyeTrackVR-Hardware/blob/main/3d_Printed_Mounts/Basic_Mount_Components/basic_ETVR_camera_mount.stl)
+We have a basic design created by qdot, based on his mount on the hardware GitHub [here](https://github.com/EyeTrackVR/EyeTrackVR-Hardware/blob/main/3d_Printed_Mounts/Basic_Mount_Components/basic_ETVR_camera_mount.stl)

 Alternatively, you can create your own mount if you have the skills.